 public class Article { /* omitted */ }

-Setting strategy to ACTIVE reverses the truth value, and you can customize the column name and values.
-If you want to use something other than boolean, you’re better off going with @SQLDelete + @SQLRestriction.
-This article assumes existing projects, so from here on we focus on @SQLDelete + @SQLRestriction.
+Setting strategy to ACTIVE inverts the boolean, and you can customize the column name and values.
+If you want operation other than boolean, it’s easier to just choose @SQLDelete + @SQLRestriction.
+This article assumes existing projects, so we’ll focus on @SQLDelete + @SQLRestriction from here on.

 Minimal entity example

-The base User entity.
-It uses Lombok’s @Getter/@Setter.
+Here’s the base User entity.
+We’re using Lombok’s @Getter/@Setter.

 @Entity